undp/performance-app-methodology/methodology/values/sesp.md

 ## Introduction

-Screening and categorization of projects are key requirements of the [Social and Environmental Standards (SES)](https://www.undp.org/content/undp/en/home/librarypage/operations1/undp-social-and-environmental-standards).&#x20;
+Screening and categorization of projects are key requirements of the [Social and Environmental Standards (SES)](https://www.undp.org/content/undp/en/home/librarypage/operations1/undp-social-and-environmental-standards).

 In this regard, the objectives of UNDP's Social and Environmental Screening Procedure (SESP) are to:

-* Integrate the SES Programming Principles in order to maximize social and environmental opportunities and benefits and strengthen social and environmental sustainability;&#x20;
+* Integrate the SES Programming Principles in order to maximize social and environmental opportunities and benefits and strengthen social and environmental sustainability;
-* Identify potential social and environmental risks and their significance;&#x20;
+* Identify potential social and environmental risks and their significance;
-* Determine the project's risk category (Low, Moderate, Substantial, High); and,&#x20;
+* Determine the project's risk category (Low, Moderate, Substantial, High); and,
 * Determine the level of social and environmental assessment and management required to address potential risks and impacts.\

-#### Key Elements of the UNDP's Social and Environmental Standards include:&#x20;
+#### Key Elements of the UNDP's Social and Environmental Standards include:

-_Part A: Programming Principles:_&#x20;
+_Part A: Programming Principles:_

-* Leave No One Behind&#x20;
+* Leave No One Behind
-* Human Rights&#x20;
+* Human Rights
-* Gender Equality and Women's Empowerment&#x20;
+* Gender Equality and Women's Empowerment
-* Sustainability and Resilience&#x20;
+* Sustainability and Resilience
-* Accountability&#x20;
+* Accountability

 _Part B: Project-Level Standards:_

 * Standard 1: Biodiversity Conservation and Sustainable Natural Resource Management
-* Standard 2: Climate Change and Disaster Risks&#x20;
+* Standard 2: Climate Change and Disaster Risks
-* Standard 3: Community Health, Safety and Security&#x20;
+* Standard 3: Community Health, Safety and Security
-* Standard 4: Cultural Heritage&#x20;
+* Standard 4: Cultural Heritage
-* Standard 5: Displacement and Resettlement&#x20;
+* Standard 5: Displacement and Resettlement
 * Standard 6: Indigenous Peoples
 * Standard 7: Labour and Working Conditions
-* Standard 8: Pollution Prevention and Resource Efficiency&#x20;
+* Standard 8: Pollution Prevention and Resource Efficiency

 _Part C: Social and Environmental Management System Requirements:_

-* Quality Assurance and Risk Management&#x20;
+* Quality Assurance and Risk Management
-* Screening and Categorization&#x20;
+* Screening and Categorization
-* Assessment and Management&#x20;
+* Assessment and Management
-* Stakeholder Engagement and Response Mechanism&#x20;
+* Stakeholder Engagement and Response Mechanism
-* Access to Information&#x20;
+* Access to Information
-* Monitoring, Reporting and Compliance&#x20;
+* Monitoring, Reporting and Compliance

 ## Organisational Objective